Dichrostachys cinerea: Uses

 As they are rich in nutrients, the plants are often used as fertiliser, particularly in the Sahel region of Africa along riverbanks.
 The plant is widely used for soil conservation, particularly in India, for shallow soils, and in arid western and subhumid alluvial plains.

-It is also cultivated as an indoor bonsai specimen.
+It is popularly cultivated as an indoor bonsai specimen.

 Despite its various uses, it is generally regarded a threat to agricultural production and is listed on the Global Invasive Species Database.